 The existing persons/resources providing help to the client will be supported by planned services, not replaced.
 DOEA and non-DOEA services/resources will fill in gaps in the client's present support system.
-Throughout the planning process and as service provision continues, the client/client's representative and caregiver will help to evaluate how effective the services/resources are and plan together for needed changes.
+Throughout the planning process and as service provision continues, the client, caregiver and/or designee will help to evaluate how effective the services/resources are and plan together for needed changes.

-Attachment 4: Care Plan Instructions Care Planning Concepts: Apply Professional Knowledge and Judgment in Using Community Resources
+3. Apply Professional Knowledge and Judgment in Using Community Resources.